ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 >
 > `Responses` are written in plain text format.

-### Add an auto-reply <a name="automatic-respond"></a>
+### Adding an autoresponder <a name="automatic-respond"></a>

-You want to add an automatic reply to your email address when you are absent or unavailable.
-This feature cannot be enabled via webmail, but via your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), in the management interface for your email addresses.
-Read our guide "[Creating an auto-reply for an email address](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/feature_auto_responses/)".
+You want to add an automatic reply to your email account when you are absent or unavailable.
+This feature cannot be enabled via webmail, but via your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), in the management interface for your email accounts.
+Read our guide "[Creating an autoresponder for your email addresses](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/feature_auto_responses/)".

-### Change your email password <a name="password"></a>
+### Changing your email password <a name="password"></a>

 To change your email password, you will need to log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), in the interface for managing your email addresses.
 Read our guide "[Changing an email password](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_change_password/)".